ghjensen/hsscommons/plugins/authentication/shibboleth/readme.md

 Install https://caf-shib2ops.ca/CoreServices/caf_metadata_verify.crt as /etc/shibboleth/caf_metadata_verify.crt so it’s available for this provider.

-If this is a test/development manchine, please use the Test Federation by replacing the uri in the MetadataProvider with "https://caf-shib2ops.ca/CoreServices/testbed/caf_test_fed_unsigned.xml".
+If this is a test/development manchine, please use the Test Federation by replacing the URI in the MetadataProvider with "https://caf-shib2ops.ca/CoreServices/testbed/caf_test_fed_unsigned.xml".

 3.2 Apache